BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Americans forever try to circumvent this.
     Try to create the perfect bubble.
-    Then you have a crazy neighbor who throws empty beer cans into your yard.
+    Then you have a crazy neighbor who throws empty beer cans over into your yard.
 </p>

 "[T]he corner-stone of the temple is not higher than the lowest stone in its foundation" -On Crime and Punishment, from The Prophet, by Kahlil Gibran https://poets.org/poem/crime-and-punishment

 <p>
     I've noticed that people who've found happiness in life have typically "found their tribe" and become part of the "Inner Ring" within that tribe, to use CS Lewis' excellent term (https://www.lewissociety.org/innerring).